Peace House Community Programs

 Registration: Please email Marsha Lawson at mjlawson118@gmail.com for registration - stating that you wish to attend.
 The program is limited to twenty people.
 We encourage you to register early to help us with planning.

-When: Sunday April 6, 2024.
-9 am to 1pm.
+When: Sunday November 16, 2025.
+9 am to noon.
 Doors open for check-in at 8:30am.

 Where: Peace House, 362 Broadway, Cambridge 02139.
 A note from the Director of Peace House: "Peace House has a two-fold mission.
 We provide a sacred place that is first and foremost a monastic residence: a supportive place for monks to further their spiritual development.
 Second, through various offerings, we invite visitors to engage in spiritual discovery, meaningful community, and practice.
 We aim to create conditions where individual and collective peace, connection, and discovery can flourish."